There have obviously been many, many, many Vampire films and television series over the decades.

 Why It Would Be Great

-Fray is overall a brilliant series.
-Definitely Joss Whedon’s best comic book work.
-Its setting in the far future with hover cars, mutants, death rays, etc is also a very unusual setting for a Vampire story and could I think help it to stand out from other pieces of Vampire fiction.
+Fray is definitely Joss Whedon’s best comic book work.
+Its setting in the far future with hover cars, mutants, and death rays, is a very unusual setting for a Vampire story and could I think help it to stand out from other pieces of Vampire fiction.
 It would need a larger budget to do its setting justice, but that might not be a problem given Joss Whedon’s recent success.

 Fray is also a somewhat more unusual leading character than Buffy too.
 Unlike Buffy or even Angel she is perfectly willing to murder evil people, including her own watcher, (who murdered someone close to her and framed a Vampire in order to inspire Fray to hunt the undead.)

 Fray in many ways is more of a hothead, yet also at other times more practical than Buffy or Faith.
 She doesn’t tend to let her personal problems affect her life to quite the same extent as Buffy.

 She’s also a bit more unpolished compared to other female heroes too.
 Fray carries a massive scar that runs down her face, similar to the Wishverse version of Buffy.

 Finally another reason I think a Fray series would do well is because of its connection to Buffy and Angel.
 Both series are still rightfully regarded as classics and have massive followings.
 As seen with the success of the Buffy and Angel comics, many people evidently want more stories set in that universe.